KemengHuang/GPU_IPC/README.md

 Settings
 ================
-The GPU memory buffer might be requried mannually setting in the source code according to the exact simulation scene.
+It may be necessary to manually adjust the GPU memory buffer in the source code to match the specific requirements of the simulation scene.
 ## collision buffer
 ![alt text](https://github.com/KemengHuang/GPU_IPC/blob/main/Assets/collision.JPG)
 ## hessian buffer